bionade24/abs_cd/README.md

 ABS-CD - CI/CD for the Arch Build System
 ==

-Simple CI/CD for Arch Linux packages with optional support to push successfull built `PKGBUILD` repos to the AUR, written in Python with Django.
+Simple CI/CD for Arch Linux packages with optional support to push successfull built `PKGBUILD` repos to the AUR, written in Python with Django and Docker.
+Packages get built in clean Docker containers, afterwards the resulting packages get added to the local repo for the CI/CD, so other packages can depend on it.
+Tested with > 300 AUR packages I maintain.

 Installation:
 =